mariegrace31/budgetBuddy/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I  would like to thank Microverse for teaching and enforcing our professional level and also many thanks to [ Gregoire Vella ](https://www.behance.net/gregoirevella) , the author of the original design of this app.
+I  would like to thank Microverse for teaching and enforcing our professional level and many thanks to [ Gregoire Vella ](https://www.behance.net/gregoirevella) , the author of the original design of this app.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>